RemigiuszT/readme/README.md

 # 💫 About Me:
-Second year IT student.
+Third year IT student.
 21 years old.
-Programming in React and python now.
-Working as programming teacher.
-Professional dance teacher and creator
+Programming in React/nodeJS.
+Working on many projects.
+Founder of FAN workshops.

 ## 🌐 Socials: